WilliamThyer/williamthyer.github.io/_pages/about.md

 About me
 ======
 My name is William Thyer.
 I am in the 5th and final year of my PhD studying psychology, cognitive neuroscience, and data science.
 I'm a member of the [Awh/Vogel Lab](https://awhvogellab.com) at the University of Chicago.
 I was previously a data science intern at [Spark Neuro](https://medical.sparkneuro.com/) in 2021 and at [Intuitive Surgical](https://www.intuitive.com/en-us) in 2022.
-You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [CV here](http://williamthyer.github.io/files/thyer_william_cv.pdf).
+You can access my [resume here](http://williamthyer.github.io/files/Thyer_William_Resume.pdf) and [Github here](https://github.com/WilliamThyer).

 My research and internships
 ======